stooke/graal/docs/reference-manual/languages/llvm/options.md

 ## LLI Command Options

+`--print-toolchain-path`: print the path of the LLVM toolchain bundled with GraalVM.
+This directory contains compilers and tools that can be used to compile C/C++ programs to LLVM bitcode for execution with GraalVM.

 `-L <path>`/`--llvm.libraryPath=<path>`: a list of paths where GraalVM will search for library dependencies.
 Paths are delimited by `:`.